Media and Communications Manager, Japan | SteelWatch

 You have a track record of developing and executing media and communications strategies for influencing narratives in Japan.
 Experience in journalism and climate change is highly desirable but not essential, as are abilities to collaborate with external partners.
 As a member of the first international climate NGO specialising in steel decarbonisation, you will work with other SteelWatch team members located across the Asia-Pacific, Africa, and Europe.

-You have the following experience;
+You have the following experience:

 • Solid understanding of Japan’s media landscape (domestic, international, and digital)